 Discovery includes an array of scientific software packages, both licensed and open source, for engineering, molecular simulation, and computational chemistry.
 Researchers can also install software packages or develop their own code within their project’s allotted storage.

 Discovery is free to use for all USC faculty, research staff, and graduate students (with the approval of their faculty advisor).
 For information on how to set up your account and start using the cluster, see the Accounts page.
 If you anticipate working with legally restricted or sensitive data, see the Secure Computing page.

-Researchers also have the option of participating in the subscription-based Condo Cluster Program (CCP).
+Researchers also have the option of participating in the Condo Cluster Program (CCP).
 The CCP allows researchers to reserve computing resources for dedicated use by their projects, giving them the flexibility of having their own cluster without the responsibility of purchasing hardware or performing maintenance.
 For more information on the CCP, see the Condo Cluster Program page.